-Recent events in Wisconsin where a career criminal ran down revelers gathered for the annual Christmas parade in the town of Waukesha, killing 6 and injuring more than 60, should have been a national wake-up call regarding the total failure of bail reform.
+In 2021, a career criminal ran down revelers gathered for an annual Waukesha, Wisconsin Christmas parade, killing six and injuring more than 60.
+This should have been a national wake-up call regarding the total failure of bail reform.

 The alleged driver in that incident had a lengthy rap sheet, (which included being a registered sex offender with an outstanding arrest warrant from Nevada), and had been arrested just weeks earlier for attempting to run over a woman at a gas station.
 Given his history, he should have been held after that episode.
 Instead, he was released on a mere $1,000 bond and went on to commit mass murder in Waukesha.

 Surely the good people of Ohio were paying attention to that incident and will now stand in united opposition to two pieces of legislation - Senate Bill 182 and House Bill 315 - aimed at dismembering cash bail and eliminating the bail bond agent in their state.
 Right?
 Not quite.